pierlumanzu/HCIProject-MinesweeperClone/README.md

 ##### Important notes

 The Operating System used for the project development is Ubuntu.
-If you want to use the application on an other Operating System(like Windows), you need to modify the file paths in the project code: the policies are different depending on the Operating System used.
+If you want to use the application on an other Operating System(like Windows), you need to modify the file paths in the project code: the inserting path policies are different depending on the Operating System used.

 ##### Images Example